Arend Langenberg: Early life

-Arend Langenberg began his career in November 1970 at the offshore station Radio Veronica a station that has stopped broadcasting in 1974, he continued his career as news anchor by the news agency ANP that has been broadcast on Hilversum I, II and III at that time.
-After this he was to be a transition to the NOB to head of the gramophone library.
-At the weekend he kept the news on Radio 538 and Sky Radio.
+Arend Langenberg began his career in November 1970 at the offshore station Radio Veronica, a station that stopped broadcasting in 1974.
+He continued his career as news anchor by the news agency ANP that broadcast on Hilversum I, II and III at that time.
+After this, he was to transition to the NOB to head the gramophone library.
+At the weekend, he kept the news on Radio 538 and Sky Radio.
 A while later, he picked up again fanatically on the new reading and he found himself at the head of the news department at the Sky Radio Group.
 By Classic FM, it was at this time next station which he can be heard as a presenter.
 In 2003 he signed an exclusive contract with Sky Radio, which he could no longer work for Radio 538, that station started an own news service.

 Besides radio duties conferred Langenberg his voice to several other programs and commercials, including the program Peter R. de Vries, crime reporter.
 In 2009 he worked as the famous newscaster in the feature film Sinterklaas en de Verdwenen Pakjesboot director Martijn van Nellestijn.